 Kidney disease can get worse over time, and may lead to kidney failure.
-Kidney failure means very advanced kidney damage with less than 15% normal function.
+Kidney failure means advanced kidney damage with less than 15% normal function.
 Most people with kidney failure have symptoms from the build up of waste products and extra water in their body.
 End-stage renal disease (ESRD) is kidney failure treated by dialysis or kidney transplant.

-The treatment options for kidney failure are dialysis or a kidney transplant.
+The two main treatment options for kidney failure are dialysis or a kidney transplant.
 Since the kidneys no longer work well enough to maintain health, the goal is to find a treatment that can replace kidney function.
 Dialysis and kidney transplants are treatments—not cures—for kidney failure.

-Page last updated: March 1, 2012
+Page last updated: October 2, 2013